sonic-net/sonic-platform-vpp/docs/README.LAG.dot1q.bridging.topo.md

 ```

 ```
-check the connectivity on portchannel interface
+check the connectivity on portchannel interface by starting ping between vlan 10 hosts

 ping 10.0.1.2
 PING 10.0.1.2 (10.0.1.2) 56(84) bytes of data.